JoshTPaul/SS-One_Pass_Macro_Processor/README.md

-This Minor Project was conducted the following students of CSE 6A, DSCE for the System Software Minor Project:
+This Minor Project was conducted during the 5th semester, by the following students of CSE 6A, DSCE for the System Software Minor Project:

 Jay Prakash Kumar     (1DS17CS047)